Monday Night Reading/Discussion Group

-The Downtown library has a book club that meets on the 1st or 2nd Monday of the month (depending on holidays) from 6:30 – 7:30 pm in the Library Meeting Room.
+The Downtown library has a book club that meets on the 2nd Monday of the month from 6:30 – 7:30 pm in the Library Meeting Room.

 We read shorter classics, contemporary short stories, poems, articles, essays, plays, excerpts, and…?
 Participants have input on future readings.

 January 8 (January 1st is New Years Day holiday)

 Four Short Pieces in Honor of Martin Luther King’s Birthday:

 The Battle Royale from Invisible Man by Ralph Ellison

 February 12 – Farwell to Manzanar by Jeanne Wakasuki Houston & James D. Houston

 March 12 – Essays: Feminism Past & Present

 March is Women’s History Month.
 We’ll be reading a selection of essays from Susan B. Anthony, Jill Lapore, Katha Pollitt, Roxane Gay, Rebecca Solnit, Pearl S. Buck, Katie Piophe.

 April is National Poetry Month!
 Reading selections include poems of Wendell Berry, Mary Oliver, Kamilah Aisha Moon, Elizabeth Barrett Browning, Robinson Jeffers, Robert Frost, Robert Penn Warren, Lloyd Schwartz, William Cullen Bryant, Paul Laurence Dunbar, Sheila Black, Marianne Moore, Arthur Sze, and Jane Hirschfield.